clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 4. **View Output**: Plots and results will be displayed in the MATLAB environment.

 ## 4. Data Requirements
 This repository is designed to work with in vitro electrophysiology data typically recorded from patch-clamp or extracellular recordings.
-Ensure your data is in a standard format such as .abf, .mat, or .csv.
+Ensure your data is in a standard format such as *.abf*, *.mat*, or *.csv*.
 - Example Data Format: We recommend .csv format for importing and processing data in Python.
 - Data Preprocessing: Raw data should be preprocessed (e.g., baseline subtraction, filtering) before analysis.